We’re huge fans of design sprints, as popularised by Google Ventures.

 It’s best to use design sprints wisely and relatively infrequently.
 They are fun and highly addictive, so it’s easy for teams to try and solve every problem with a design sprint.
 But they are also incredibly hard work, and a great way of burning out your team.
 I wouldn’t want to see the same product team sprinting more than once every four weeks, and even external consultants need a break between sprints.

 Jake Knapp is running a public Design Sprints workshop in partnership with Clearleft in London on the 7th September.
 Tickets are on sale now.
-If you’d like to see how we can run a Design Sprint for your business, do get in touch.
+You can also see how we can run a Design Sprint for your business.